RecordEvolutionApps/OPC_UA_Client/README.md

 MAX_TIME_PER_FILE | After this many seconds a new file will be started | 30

 ---
-The above mentioned parameters are a classic example of multiple object as well as variable nodes.
-In case the app must be run for a single object and variable nodes then following changes in parameters can be made:
+The above mentioned parameters are a classic example of multiple objects as well as variable nodes.
+In case the app must be run for a single object and variable nodes then the following changes in parameters can be made:

 ### For Single Object and Single Variable Nodes
 READ_OBJECT_S | Name of object node/s | ["ObjectOne"]\